ETM2097/RoboDK-project-Team-PR2-1-1/UR5_BoxFolding/README.md

-# UR5 Box Folding and Conveyor Program - TEMPLATE
+# UR5 Box Folding and Conveyor Program - TEMPLATE (You MUST create your own README)

 **Responsible:** Diego